stephan-buckmaster/airqgraph-client/README.md

 Ensure that your GraphQL server endpoint is properly set up in your application.
 You may need to modify the configuration file located at src/config.js (or wherever your endpoint is specified).

-Place the URL in the .env file, for example:
+Place the URL and descriptive location in the .env file, for example:

 ```
 REACT_APP_AIRQGRAPH_SERVER_URL=http://localhost:5000/graphql
+REACT_APP_LOCATION='Your descriptive place, Your city'
 ```

 # Create a map file / background